andycroll/andycroll.com/_posts/2023/2023-12-04-find-definitions-of-rails-methods-using-source_location.md

 Reading source code is a great way to learn.
 Reading battle-tested code like that of Rails itself, or other gems, even more so.

-Thanks to authors of the framework `source_location` works for "magic" meta-programmed methods in Rails.
+Thanks to the authors of the framework, `source_location` also works for "magic" meta-programmed methods in Rails.
 Methods on Active Record [associations that are generated using `class_eval`](https://github.com/rails/rails/blob/main/activerecord/lib/active_record/associations/builder/association.rb#L103) pass special syntax to enable the lookup to still work.
-If it weren't for this when you called `source_location` you'd just see `(eval)` as the first result.
+If it weren't for this, when you called `source_location` on these methods, you'd always just see `(eval)` as the first result.

 ```ruby
 class Car < ApplicationRecord